QubitPi/hashistack/docs/docs/machine-learning/index.md

 ```

 How do we make `my_module` available at runtime?
 It's very easy.
 Simply put the custom module under
-`/abs/path/to/mlflow_models/` and import that module as is. hashicorp-aws will bind `/abs/path/to/mlflow_models/`
+`/abs/path/to/mlflow_models/` and import that module as is. hashistack will bind `/abs/path/to/mlflow_models/`
 to [`PYTHONPATH`] at runtime so that `my_module` will be available as long as both `MyModel` and `my_module` are under
 `/abs/path/to/mlflow_models/` directory.